 Depending on your needs, your doctor may recommend any of the following therapies:

 Your physician may prescribe medications to relax your muscles and relieve spasms or tremors.

 Some of the drugs used to treat dystonia include:

 Physical therapy, including stretches, massages, transcutaneous electrical stimulation (TENS), and heat, can help with symptom management.

-Botulinum Toxin (Botox, Dysport, Xeomin) injections are the treatment of choice and temporarily relax your muscles.
+Botulinum toxin (Botox, Dysport, Xeomin) injections are the treatment of choice and temporarily relax your muscles.
 This can provide relief from the painful muscle spasms and contractions that force the abnormal twist in your neck.
-Botulinum toxin only offers temporary relief.
-You need to have the injections approximately every 12 weeks to maintain the effects.

 Call your physician today for a referral to see our neurologist if you have any signs of cervical dystonia or other neurological conditions.

-- If you have been experiencing symptoms of Cervical Dystonia, schedule an appointment with our Board Certified Neurologist at one of our 7 convenient locations throughout Greater Columbus.
+If you have been experiencing symptoms of cervical dystonia, schedule an appointment with one of our Board Certified Orthopedic Neurologists at one of our 7 convenient locations throughout Greater Columbus.

 We will evaluate your unique lifestyle and goals to determine which type of treatment is best for you.
 Best of all, most patients can be seen within 24 hours of making an appointment.